 This, of course, all costs money and each year the Owners’ Corporation will determine a budget for the next 12 months.
 The money required for that budget will be collected from the various Unit holders by way of quarterly levies in proportion to their Unit Entitlements.

 These levies are commonly termed ‘Administration Fund levies’.
-In addition to Administration Fund levies, the Owners Corporation is required to budget over a 10 year period for major expenditure for repairs/capital replacement items which are held in a Sinking Fund.
-Similarly with an Administration Fund, each Unit holder contributes by way of quarterly levies in proportion to their Unit entitlements towards the Sinking Fund.
+In addition to Administration Fund levies, the Owners Corporation is required to budget over a 10 year period for major expenditure for repairs/capital replacement items which are held in a Capital Works Fund.
+Similarly with an Administration Fund, each Unit holder contributes by way of quarterly levies in proportion to their Unit entitlements towards the Capital Works Fund.

 Management of the Strata Scheme is governed by the Strata Schemes Management Act.
 Generally, day-to-day decisions are made by the Executive Committee.
 However, the Act recognises that some decisions are more important than others and those decisions must be decided by a meeting of all Unit holders.
 Most decisions of Unit holders require a normal majority of 51% but for more important decisions, a 75% majority (or sometimes even a unanimous resolution ) is required.
 It is quite common for the members of an Owners’ Corporation to delegate the functions of the Corporation to a Managing Agent.

 When a Strata Plan is registered the Owners’ Corporation will usually be under the control of the developer who will at that time own all of the Lots.
 The developer must call an Initial Meeting of the Owners’ Corporation when it has sold Lots which have an aggregate of one-third of the Unit Entitlements of all of the Lots in the Strata scheme.
 There are restrictions on what the developer can do or, bind the Owners’ Corporation during the period up to the sale of lots comprising up to one-third of the Unit Entitlements.